everpeace/kube-throttler/README.md

 - throttler name which is responsible for this `Throttle` custom resource.
 - a set of pods to which the throttle affects by `selector`
   - please note that throttler only counts running pods which is responsible for configured target scheduler names.
+- threshold of
-- threshold of amount of `request`-ed computational resource of the throttle
+  - resource amount of `request`-ed computational resource of the throttle
+  - count of resources (currently only `pod` is supported)

 And it also has `status` field:

-- `status` filed shows throttle status for each resources defined in threshold setting and current total usage of `reauest`-ed resource of `Running` pods matching `selector`
+- `status` filed shows throttle status for each resource requests or resource counts defined in threshold setting and current total usage of `reauest`-ed resource amount or counts of `Running` pods matching `selector`

 ```yaml
 # example/throttle.yaml